wizardbusiness/stewpotAPI/README.md

 # stewpotAPI
 REST API for searchable recipe database.

+-Searchable database of recipe metadata
+-Search by any property.